 The word “disease” may have caught your attention.
 Indeed, this is a disease of the eyes that simple rewetting drops from your local pharmacy may not adequately address.
-The tear inadequacy mentioned above, if not treated, can lead to inflammation, damage to the eye’s surface, eye infections, and permanent damage to the tear glands required to produce high-quality tears.
+If not treated, dry eye can lead to inflammation, damage to the eye’s surface, eye infections, and permanent damage to the tear glands required to produce high-quality tears.

-Signs and symptoms, which usually affect both eyes, may include:
+Dry eye symptoms usually affect both eyes and may include: